 The Lower school have a generous allocation of lessons which allows them to experience a rich and exciting variety of techniques, with the promotion of strong drawing skills at the core of each project.
 Textiles, painting, printmaking and sculpture are all part of the curriculum.
-Do peruse the attached link to Key stage 3 images to see examples of the students work.
 We teach both art and photography at GCSE and A level.
 Workshops and trips are provided throughout the courses at exam level to support and explore new approaches.
 Weekly after school periods as well as Sunday studios give additional support.

 The Drama department at Christ College aims to foster in all students a lively interest in Drama as a practical subject and as a living part of our cultural heritage.
 Students will develop a range of dramatic techniques and develop confidence in working with others as well as gaining skills that they will carry with them throughout their lives.
 We aim to offer opportunities throughout the school, both on and back stage.

 Students begin Drama lessons at KS3 and have two periods of Drama a week.
-There is then the opportunity for students to study Drama at GCSE following the Edexcel specification, and onto A Level, also following the Edexcel specification.
+There is then the opportunity for students to study Drama at GCSE following the Edexcel specification and Level 3 BTEC Extended Certificate in Performing Arts for sixth form.

 In addition to this, the department organises a number of extra-curricular activities.
 Highlights of the year are our main school production, which runs in the Autumn term and the Alway House drama production for Years L7 and L8 in the Summer term.